Versal/pkagent/README.md

 ##Clone the PubKey agent repo##

-I am picking `/opt` for the install folder, feel free to use any other as you deem fit.
+This doc and the rest of script assume we install to '/opt'.

 ```